Do your own inspection

 - Not all injuries are immediately obvious.
 Some are only discovered over time, such as illnesses caused by long-term exposure to certain chemicals so consider whether these are a hazard in your workplace.

-- Major causes of injury are listed in Your Industry and Health & Safety Topics – research the area that affects you – for example, manual handling, chemicals, bullying, occupational violence, stress, falls.
+- Major causes of injury are listed in Your Industry and Health & Safety Topics – research the area that affects you – for example, hazardous manual handling, chemicals, bullying, occupational violence, stress, falls.

 - Go through any injury records you have (if you don't currently have a register of injuries, start one now – it's legally required that you keep one).
 You'll be able to see if any problem areas exist, or if any patterns are emerging.